 The quality of software is often still insufficient.
-Testing, though essential to prevent defects slipping from the project to customers, can be expensive and time is often limited.
+Testing, though essential to prevent defects slipping to customers, can be expensive and take much time.
 Pair programming is a proven technique that prevents defects from entering the code.

 Pair Programming is done by two developers who share one keyboard and screen.
-One developer is typing code, while the others reads the code, signals potential problems and suggests improvements.
+One developer is typing code, while the other one reads the code, signals potential problems and suggests improvements.
 Developers can change roles during a session, coaching each other in developing quality code.

 The biggest benefit of pair programming is improved code quality.
 It also improves communication between team members, and support learning and continuous improvement of development teams.
-There is evidence that pair programming improves the quality of products.
+There is evidence that pair programming improves the quality of products and that it improve product quality, improve team spirit, aid in knowledge management, and reduce product risk.
 Given the higher costs of defects that are found late in a project or after release, pair programming saves money.
-Finally it reduces risks that disturb project and impact the timely release of products.
+Finally, it reduces risks that disturb project and impact the timely release of products.

 Pair programming has become more popular since its recognition as an agile practice.
 The CMMI V1.3 mentions pair programming as a technique that can be used for the verification of code (yes, the CMMI V1.3 support Agile, as I described earlier).
 But actually, developing software in pairs is much older, and has already been described by Fred Brooks in the Mythical Man Month and by Larry Constantine in Constantine on Peopleware, long before agile incorporated it as one of the practices.